nokia/nsp-workflow/unsupported/7x50/classic/cleanup_cflash/README.md

 ### Description

 ### Version
-WFM Cleanup CF - version 1.0
+Cleanup CF - version 1.0.0

 ### Support level
 Unsupported, use at your own risk!